openapi-ts/openapi-typescript/packages/openapi-fetch/README.md

 _\* [Benchmarks are approximate](https://github.com/openapi-ts/openapi-typescript/blob/main/packages/openapi-fetch/test/index.bench.js) to just show rough baseline and will differ among machines and browsers.
 The relative performance between libraries is more reliable._

-The syntax is inspired by popular libraries like react-query or Apollo client, but without all the bells and whistles and in a 2 kB package.
+The syntax is inspired by popular libraries like react-query or Apollo client, but without all the bells and whistles and in a 5 kb package.

 ```ts
 import createClient from "openapi-fetch";